Vietnam | Cambodia | Laos | Myanmar | Thailand | Indonesia | Singapore | Hong Kong | Multi Country | Adventure | Veterans | Volunteer

 CURRENCY

 The local currency is the Kip.
-The rate of exchange is approximately 7,700 kip to USD1.
 Credit cards are not generally accepted although major hotels and restaurants accept Visa and American Express.
 Traveler’s checks and currencies other than US dollars are accepted only at major banks.
 We recommend you bring small denominations and clean notes with you.
 Use the currency converter to help you quickly calculate your exchange amount.

 CLIMATE